 Course setupLearn how to set up a standard University of Auckland course

 Timetabled course shells

 Canvas course shells are created for all timetabled courses each semester or other teaching term.
-Before the start of each semester you will need to either export a course you have taught in Canvas and import it into the new course shell for the upcoming semester or create content from scratch in this new course shell.
+Before the start of each semester you will need to either import a previous course you have taught in Canvas into the new course shell for the upcoming semester or create content from scratch in this new course shell.

 If you are starting a course from scratch and don’t yet have access to the new course, you can create a new course draft, design the course and import that into the course shell.

 Note: When two or more courses are managed through one primary course in Canvas, this is called cross-listing.

 The University has a set of requirements for all standard Canvas courses.
 All standard courses at the University require a minimum amount of information to be made available to students.

 These basic requirements are:

 - Course structure (e.g. through the use of Modules)

 The University has a basic course template hosted on Canvas Commons, titled “UoA Syllabus/Homepage and settings template”.
 If your faculty/department/area does not have its own Canvas course template, we recommend you use this template to automatically apply the University’s preferred settings, including the correct grading scheme.